Ma-rachl/everything/README.md

 3. `yarn install`

 When adding new dependencies, use `yarn add` or its dev dependency equivalent.
 Thanks to Nx, each package will only be installed once, and each app knows how to bundle itself correctly based on its dependencies.
+##------

+##  Three things I would do to improve the quality of the codebase
+1. Testing.
+More testing would allow for better knowledge on the issues that may arise from the code.
+It also clarifies the expected inputs and outputs, so you can narrow down the intention of each function in your program.
+2. Documentation.
+Complete documentation would make it easier for others to read the code and be able to make changes faster in the future.
+3. Styling.
+I did not change class or variable names in this instance because of the simplicity of the program.
+However, if brought to a larger scale, or used for a different purpose.
+Class names and variable names could be more intuitive and descriptive.

+I implemented QR codes for each submitted link